tumbleshack/mor2eat/README.md

 # mor2eat

-mor2eat is an application of Yan's algorithm to find the maximum ordered list of Chick Fil A's visitable under a time constraint.
+mor2eat is an application of Yan's algorithm to find the maximum ordered list of nodes visitable under a distance constraint.
+Specifically, it solves this graph problem:

+Given a fully connected, directional graph G = (V, E) where each edge e_i has a weight w_i, find the path P = (v_1, v_2, … v_k) which maximizes the number of visited nodes k, but has total weight less than constraint d.

 # Why?